pjstadig/tim-clojure-1.0-snapshot/example/README.markdown

     42
     user=>

-This is alpha state, so there are certainly some cases that will fail.
+This is beta state, so there are some cases that may fail.

-For more details about the problems, possible solutions, and to keep track of progress, check out my blog [http://paul.stadig.name/](http://paul.stadig.name/).
+To keep track of my progress integrating Clojure and Terracotta, check out my blog [http://paul.stadig.name/](http://paul.stadig.name/).

 Clojure code is copyright Rich Hickey.